 What can I do if missed the deadline for registering for an exam?

 If you missed the deadline for registering for one or more exams, you can request to register after the deadline in some exceptional cases.
-You must submit a written request explaining the reason you missed the deadline and include all of the exams, for which you still need to register.
-You submit the request to the computer science examination board via the Support Center.
+You must submit an application for a Belated registration for an exam explaining the reason you missed the deadline and include all of the exams, for which you still need to register.
+You submit the application to the computer science examination board via the Application System (follow the hyperlink).